 Binding Options for the Bandana Neck Trim and Ties

-Sewing Dog (or Cat) Bandana with Neck Trim Ties
+Sewing a DIY Dog (or Cat) Bandana with Neck Trim Ties

 Preparing the body of the bandana:

 - Cut two identical triangles of fabric (one for each side of the reversible double-sided bandana).

 - The triangles should be sizes such that such that the long edge is big enough to fit one side (finished bandana can be worn sideways, front, or back) and to the edges of your pet’s neck.